Bee (song): Lena Meyer-Landrut version

 "Bee" was also performed by Lena Meyer-Landrut in the final of Unser Star für Oslo.
 However, the audience chose "Satellite" to be her designated song for the contest in Oslo.
 Meyer Landrut's version of "Bee" was also made available for digital download on 13 March 2010, and is featured on Meyer-Landrut's maxi single "Satellite".
-The song subsequently charted in Germany, Austria and Switzerland, reaching peak positions of #3, #26 and #27 respectively.
+The song subsequently charted in Germany, Austria and Switzerland, reaching peak positions of No. 3, #26 and No. 27 respectively.

 "Bee" is from Meyer-Landrut's debut album My Cassette Player, which was released on 7 May 2010.